cicsdev/cics-java-liberty-springboot-jcics/README.md

 This sample provides a Spring Boot application that uses the JCICS TSQ Java API to provide a RESTful CICS temporary storage queue (TSQ) browsing service.
 The sample also provides a set of Maven and Gradle build files for use either in Eclipse or standalone build environments.

+For further details about the development of this sample refer to the tutorial [Spring Boot Java applications for CICS, Part 1: JCICS, Gradle, and Maven](https://developer.ibm.com/tutorials/spring-boot-java-applications-for-cics-part-1-jcics-maven-gradle/)

 ## Requirements